Executive Director’s Message

 New Hampshire Saltwater Fishing

 Though New Hampshire has the shortest coastline of any state that borders an ocean, it offers great sport fishing opportunities: striped bass, mackerel, flounder, tuna, haddock, and more.
 Our recreational and commercial fisheries are a time-honored tradition and a significant contributor to the state’s economy.
 I am a longtime seacoast resident, a former commercial fisherman, and I have held a lobster license for the past 20 years, so trust me when I say our seacoast has a lot to offer the saltwater angler.

-Our biologists work closely with other state and federal agencies to protect and maintain marine resources and habitats for recreational and commercial fisheries.
-These efforts are essential to rebuilding groundfish stocks, enhancing related habitat, and maintain healthy populations.
-Help Fish and Game staff monitor coastal species by taking part in our surveys.
-If you encounter Fish and Game’s trained survey staff at one of the many saltwater fishing access sites along New Hampshire’s seacoast or on the ice in the winter, I encourage you to take a few minutes and speak with them and participate in the Access Point Angler Intercept Survey or the Winter Smelt Survey.
+Recreational saltwater anglers can help Fish and Game monitor coastal species.
+If you encounter Fish and Game’s trained survey staff at one of the many saltwater fishing access sites along New Hampshire’s seacoast or on the ice this winter, I encourage you to take a few minutes to speak with them and participate in the Access Point Angler Intercept Survey or the Winter Smelt Survey.
 Fish and Game also invites striped bass anglers to report catch and effort online.
 Find out about these and other survey efforts involving the public at wildnh.com/marine.

 N.H.
 Fish and Game Department